A Multisource Fusion Framework for Cryptocurrency Price Movement Prediction: The Proposed Model

-Our proposed model as shown in Fig. \ref{BiLSTM} uses two layers of BiLSTM to discover patterns to predict the movement of the cryptocurrency.
-The best advantage of using BiLSTM for predicting cryptocurrency price trends is its ability to capture long-term dependencies in sequential information by processing information in both forward and backward directions.
-This dual-context capability enables the model to understand the full temporal context of the information, recognizing patterns and trends that single-direction models might miss.
+The proposed framework, illustrated in Fig. \ref{BiLSTM}, employs a two-layer BiLSTM architecture to capture sequential patterns relevant for cryptocurrency price movement prediction.
+BiLSTM networks are particularly effective in modeling long-term dependencies within time series, as they process input sequences in both forward and backward directions.
+This bidirectional mechanism enables the model to exploit the full temporal context, thereby identifying patterns that may be overlooked by unidirectional models.

-where $k_{t+1}$ is the forward and backward outputs of $BiLSTM_{2}(.)$ with dropout $(D(.))$ concatenated with their final hidden states.
-It is employed to forecast the movement of the price of the cryptocurrency on day $t+1$.
-Finally, to forecast the probability of a movement label $\hat{y}_{t+1}$, $k_{t+1}$ is fed into a $dense$ layer and $softmax$.